BJankauskas/pointCloudToSTL/docs/future_development_ideas.md

 - **Alpha Shapes**: Captures concave shapes and provides control over detail through the `alpha` parameter.
 - **Screened Poisson Reconstruction**: An improved version of Poisson reconstruction that better preserves sharp features.
 - **RBF (Radial Basis Function) Interpolation**: Handles scattered and sparse data to produce smooth surfaces.
 - **Voronoi-Based Reconstruction**: Constructs surfaces using Voronoi diagrams, suitable for irregularly sampled data.
+This method computes the Voronoi diagram of the input point cloud and uses valid triangular ridges to form a mesh.
+It is particularly effective for irregularly distributed points.
 - **MLS (Moving Least Squares)**: Fits smooth surfaces to noisy data with adjustable detail.

 ## AI/ML Features for Surface Reconstruction